Nachox07/cars-db-api/README.md

 ### Run it with Docker (recommended)

-This is the recommended option as it is quick and safe to run the whole API plus DB
+This is the recommended option as it is quick and safe to run the whole API plus DB.

 #### docker-compose